 Lake Titicaca Frog – Scientists Join Forces to Save Species

 This species of frog is commonly seen in the Lake Titicaca basin and connected rivers.
-Due to human waste, pollution from mining and agriculture etc IUCN has declared this Lake Titicaca Frog as an endangered species owing to its drastically diminishing population.
+Due to human waste, pollution from mining and agriculture, etc IUCN has declared this Lake Titicaca Frog as an endangered species owing to its drastically diminishing population.

 Heavy Pollution and Mass Extinction:

-Pollution from various sources like human waste, mining and agricultural regions are all-together creating hazardous conditions for these frogs.
+Pollution from various sources like human waste, mining, and agricultural regions are all together creating hazardous conditions for these frogs.
 As they breathe or respire through skin surfaces, they absorb the chemicals present in the water.
-Also, due to algal blooms the level of oxygen goes down in the lake.
+Also, due to algal blooms, the level of oxygen goes down in the lake.
 This leads to asphyxiation of the fully aquatic frogs.

 Capture for Food

 Also, various other factors participate in the extinction of these frog species such as the introduction of trout and so on.
-Well, now we will have a look at the conservation measures taken by the scientists to save their lives.
+Well, now we will have a look at the conservation measures taken by scientists to save their lives.

 Conservation Measures by the Scientists: